What Is The Magnetosphere?

 How much does the Earth’s magnetic field move?
 A lot!
 The Earth’s magnetic poles flip about four to five times every million years.
 It’s estimated that a full pole flip only takes several thousand years.
 All of Earth’s past magnetic field orientations are imprinted in the Earth’s crust.

 A new crust is formed at mid-ocean ridges on the seafloor, where two tectonic plates pull apart and lava wells up between them.
 As the lava cools, it forms tiny magnetic mineral grains.
-As these minerals cool, they turn into small magnets aligned with Earth’s magnetic field.
-This magnetic fingerprint is locked into the crust when it solidifies and can stay there for a very long time.
+As these minerals cool, they become small magnets aligned with Earth’s magnetic field.
+This magnetic fingerprint is locked into the crust when it solidifies and can stay there long.

 How is the magnetosphere formed?